bauiv1 package

 bauiv1.screenmessage(message: str | babase.Lstr, color: Sequence[float] | None = None, log: bool = False) None[source]

-Note that this version of the function is purely for local display.
-To broadcast screen messages in network play, look for methods such as broadcastmessage() provided by the scene-version packages.
+Note that this function is purely for local display.
+To broadcast screen-messages during gameplay, look for methods such as bascenev1.broadcastmessage().

 Create or edit a scroll widget.